In dealing with occupational health matters, employers are bound by a large number of obligations, including:

 The employer’s ‘responsibility’ in the broad sense is historically at the origin of the emergence of social law, and it still constitutes its living heart today.
 It is revealing that, in current legislation, taking on responsibility for the cost of insurance covering accidents at work is the first element of the ‘social responsibility’ of platforms for self-employed workers (Labour Code, art.
 L. 7342-2 ; D. 7342-1 and -2).

 Unfortunately, this corporate responsibility is too often confused with a sort of guilt.
 It is therefore worth recalling what should be obvious: just because an employer has obligations towards sick or injured employees or those who are unfit for work does not necessarily mean that the organisation or work should be implicated.
 An employer can be accountable without being guilty.

 Below are two examples.

-Another example where there is a risk of confusion is illustrated by recent decisions: an employee dies of a heart attack at work or in a fight with a co-worker or breaks a bone while drunk at the office party.
-Does this death or injury constitute a workplace accident?
-A judgment held that it did, based on the following reasoning.
+Another example where there is a risk of confusion is illustrated by recent decisions: an employee dies of a heart attack at work.
+Does this death constitute a workplace accident?
+A Court of Appeal held that it did not, with the following reasoning:

-There are two lessons to be drawn from these decisions:
+There are two lessons to be drawn from this decision: